dishant/SecureBase/hbase-0.92.1/README.txt

 2. Specify JAVA_HOME (e.g. export JAVA_HOME=/usr/lib/jvm/java-6-openjdk).
 JAVA 1.6 or higher is needed

 3. The directory from which shell is started should have reading and writing permission for the user.
-Otherwise you will notice IOException the shell.
+Otherwise you will notice IOException in the shell.

 USAGE